kyma-project/telemetry-manager/docs/user/03-traces.md

     randomSamplingPercentage: 5.00
 ```

-### Step 3a: Add Authentication Details From Plain Text
+### 3a: Add Authentication Details From Plain Text

 To integrate with external systems, you must configure authentication  details.
 You can use mutual TLS (mTLS), Basic Authentication, or custom headers: